-Most manufacturers have experienced sales slumps at one time or another.
+Most B2B companies have experienced sales slumps at one time or another.
 When it happens, it’s vital to get your sales team’s heads back in the game and find a solution to the problem.
 The company’s website is one of the first places you can look for clues to the problem.
 Here are some things you can do to discover how well the site is working for you and how you can achieve conversion rate optimization (CRO).

 Set Up Google Analytics